rktejesh/Fluttadex/README.md

-# flutterista
+# FluttaDex

 This application is developed to learn Flutter using Flutter.
-Different widgets used in Flutter can be viewed in this app along with their implementation, description and code.
-If you like our work, ⭐ the repository to show support.
+Ask to get an issue assigned.
+Different widgets used in Flutter can be viewed in this app along with their implementation and description.

 # How to contribute to this project